Kelsey discovers Sun Gardens Dubrovnik

 To start my sunny weekend away, I was met at the airport by a very welcoming, friendly driver.
 The 40-minute journey was accompanied by stunning views the entire way along with loads of information about the country and its tourism.

 Upon arriving at the Sun Gardens, I was welcomed by staff who talked me through the facilities available for use and suggested what activities I might like to participate in during my stay.
 The resort really has everything you need – there is a small strip of bouquet shops selling swimwear and clothes.
-There is also pharmacy, and grocery store which is convenient for guests staying in the residences where they are kitchenettes.
+There is also pharmacy, and grocery store which is convenient for guests staying in the residences where they have kitchenettes.
 The Sports Centre caters for people of all ages and skill levels and has multiple academies for children; basketball, football, tennis and water polo.
 The Kids Club is free, whilst the teens club (15-19yo) and new baby club (crèche) is chargeable.

 The rooms themselves are well equipped and spacious, with the One Bedroom Residence Sea View apartment hosting 1 bathroom and 1 separate toilet and can accommodate 3 guests, with a King Bed and fold-out sofa.
 The terrace is very large and has a table and chairs, small outdoor sofa and 2 sun beds – perfect for relaxing on with a glass or two of wine.